Allergy Shots in Tuscaloosa, AL: What to Know

 Alabama Medicaid operates as fee-for-service with care coordination through ACHN regional entities.
 Allergy testing and immunotherapy are covered.

 Curex accepts most major Tuscaloosa insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Tuscaloosa.
+At $129/month, Curex at-home SCIT (allergy shots) costs a fraction of traditional allergy shot programs in Tuscaloosa.

 Allergy Shot Resources